-If a customer cancels their policy early, we refund to the fund some or all of the commission we received: 100% refund if cancelled in the first month; 50% in the second month; and 25% in the third month.
-Based on our experience of cancellation rates over the first 12 months of a new policy, we estimate our new pricing model will equate to a present upfront value* of 27.75% of the first year premium and if our fee for a particular fund in any month exceeds 27.75% then we will rebate back the difference to the fund.
+If a customer cancels their policy early, we refund the health insurer some or all of the commission we received from them: 100% refund if cancelled in the first month, 50% in the second month and 25% in the third month.
+Based on our experience of cancellation rates over the first 12 months of a new policy, we estimate our new pricing model will equate to a present upfront value* of 27.75% of the first-year premium; if our fee for a particular fund in any month exceeds 27.75%, we will pay the difference back to the fund.

-Our call centre operators are paid the same amount across all our funds and only receive their commissions if they meet our required compliant and ethical sales conditions.
+Furthermore, our call centre operators are paid the same amount across all our funds and only receive their commissions if they meet our required compliant and ethical sales conditions.

-# For any of our funds whose systems are unable to process a second year trail, the standard rate card allows for a single upfront fee of 30% of the first year premium.
+# For any of our funds whose systems are unable to process a second-year trail, the standard rate card allows for a single upfront fee of 30% of the first-year premium.

-* For the purposes of calculating present upfront value, we have assumed a fixed discount rate of 13% and a fixed annual premium increase of 5.5%.
+* For the purposes of calculating the present upfront value, we have assumed a fixed discount rate of 13% and a fixed annual premium increase of 5.5%.

 How does our comparison service work?

-- Postcode because health insurance policies differ depending on your State;
+- Postcode, because health insurance policies differ depending on your state.

 What proportion of the health insurance market do we compare?

-Therefore, some of our Funds impose maximum limits on the number of their products we can sell in any given period (normally monthly).
+It’s important to all funds to be able to control the rate at which they attract new members.
+Therefore, some of our funds impose maximum limits on the number of their products we can sell in any given period (normally monthly).
 Once those limits have been reached, those products will be temporarily unavailable for purchase via our comparison service.

 PHIIA Code of Conduct